 The visitor journey for any given service activity, or topic, usually consists of multiple stages.
 To be able to define more than one stage as a success, your developer will map each of the stages in your customer’s journey to the statuses defined in LiveEngage.
 Then, once the stages are mapped to statuses, you can decide which one or more of the statuses is considered a success, or a conversion.

-For example, when a customer applies for a loan, the stages of applying for a loan (the topic) will be assigned statuses such as, in progress, not approved, missing details, pending or resolved.
-You can select more than one of the statuses and define each one as a success within the process, e.g., pending and resolved.
+For example, when a customer applies for a loan, the stages of applying for a loan (the topic) will be assigned statuses such as, In progress, Not approved, Missing details, etc. You can select more than one of the statuses and define each one as a success within the process, e.g., pending and resolved.

 Furthermore, you can define multiple statuses for more than one topic simultaneously.
 This gives you more flexibility in determining how to define a successful visitor journey.